jedcn/learning-elisp/README.md

 And another central theme: **pay attention**.

-Specifically, to what was written and sitting before my eyes:
+Specifically, *slow down* and *pay attention* to what was written and sitting before my eyes:

 > This (the Directory node) gives a menu of major topics.
 Typing "q"
 > exits, "?" lists all Info commands, "d" returns here, "h" gives a